-Withdrawal Request: Students should submit a written request to their respective Program Director to formally withdraw from the program.
-A written refund request form must be submitted to the Director of Finance in order to initiate the refund process by the student or a staff member.
+Withdrawal Request: Students should submit a request to their respective Program Director to formally withdraw from the program.
+A written refund request form must be submitted to the Finance Office in order to initiate the refund process by the student or a staff member.